NajmehNyr/2AFC-Color-Discrimination-Task/README.md

 - Sample data may be used to execute the visualization code.

 # Statistical Analysis (upcoming)
 MATLAB scripts were utilized for the majority of the final analyses.
-While I proposed most of the underlying statistical methods, Fatemeh Honarmand implemented the analyses using MATLAB.
+While I proposed some of the underlying statistical methods, Fatemeh Honarmand implemented the analyses using MATLAB.

 # Poster (upcoming)